fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Get-ACSStorageAccount.md

 ```

 ### -Detail
-Indicates that this cmdlet lists details about the azure_2 Consistent Storage (ACS) storage account.
+Indicates that this cmdlet lists details about the Azure Consistent Storage (ACS) storage account.

 ```yaml
 Type: SwitchParameter